Amir76717/PageTurner-Book-Store-E-commerce-Platform/README.md

 ## 🙏 Acknowledgements

-- Information Technology Institute (ITI) for project requirements and guidance
+- Appreciation to the Information Technology Institute (ITI) for their guidance.
-- MEAN Stack community for excellent documentation and resources
+- Gratitude to the MEAN Stack community for their invaluable resources.
-- All contributors who have helped shape this project

 ---

-Made with ❤️ by the Book Store Development Team
+Made with ❤️ by the PageTurner Development Team